 Elon Musk continues to insist that self-driving technology is possible without supportive infrastructure and additional sensors like LIDAR.
-Just as human drivers primarily trust a passive optical sensing system (we call them eyes) when driving, so too can cars rely on computer vision for road scene understanding to drive on their own.
+Just as human drivers primarily trust a passive optical sensing system (we call them eyes) when driving, so too can cars rely on computer vision for autonomous driving to analyze the road and drive on their own.

 We have to solve passive optical image recognition extremely well in order to be able to drive in any environment and in any conditions.
 At the point where you’ve solved it really well, what is the point in having active optical, which means LIDAR.
 In my view, it’s a crutch that will drive companies towards a hard corner that’s hard to get out of.

-By believing in the vision based autonomous driving, Tesla’s CEO is one of only a few people who bravely promise to cross the US from coast to coast by the end of 2018 using autopilot alone.
+By believing in the computer vision car, Tesla’s CEO is one of only a few people who bravely promise to cross the US from coast to coast by the end of 2018 using autopilot alone.
 All Musk needs for that is stereo sensors to collect data, radars, and machine learning to train neural networks how to act.

 I am pleased with the progress made on the neural net.
 It’s kind of like it goes from ‘doesn’t seem like too much progress’ to wow.